Who We Are

 Thomas Burnet, The Sacred Theory of the Earth (1684)

-The frontispiece of this text depicts a geological history of the earth that includes the flood, followed by the formation of continents as the waters receded.
+The frontispiece of this text depicts a geological history of the earth that include the flood, followed by the formation of continents as the waters receded.
 Burnet also speculates that the earth will undergo a fiery conflagration before it returns to an Edenic state.

 Held in the Kinney Center’s rare book collection.